sanmsk2/Real-Time-Trends-Analytics/README.md

 # RSS Sentiment Analysis – Real-Time AI Feed Analytics
-Overview

-This project demonstrates an end-to-end, real-time data engineering and machine learning pipeline that collects, processes, and analyzes RSS feed data related to Artificial Intelligence (AI) and emerging technology topics.
-It combines data ingestion, transformation, machine learning, and visualization into a unified, production style architecture using modern data tools such as RabbitMQ, GCP Cloud Storage, Snowflake, dbt, and Hugging Face Transformers.
+This project demonstrates an end-to-end, real-time data engineering and machine learning pipeline designed to collect, process, and analyze RSS feed data related to Artificial Intelligence (AI) and emerging technology topics.
+The goal of this initiative is to create a fully automated, production-style architecture that combines modern data tools such as RabbitMQ, GCP Cloud Storage, Snowflake, dbt, and Hugging Face Transformers to deliver real-time insights into AI media sentiment and topic trends.

-Project Goals

-- Collect and process AI-related articles from sources like Medium, OpenAI, and Google AI.
-- Perform sentiment analysis on article titles and summaries.
-- Deliver real-time dashboards for AI media sentiment and topic visibility.
-- Showcase data engineering + machine learning + BI integration in one architecture.

-Architecture Overview
-End-to-End Data Flow:

-RSS Feeds → RabbitMQ → GCP Cloud Storage → Snowflake (Snowpipe)
-           → dbt Transformations → Python (DistilBERT)
-           → Snowflake (Predictions) → Looker Studio Dashboard

-Architecture Highlights:
-- Decoupled ingestion using RabbitMQ for fault tolerance.
-- Snowpipe for continuous, auto-ingested data loading.
-- dbt for incremental transformations and quality checks.
-- Python (Transformers) for ML-based sentiment classification.
-- Looker Studio for near-real-time insights and visualization.
-See architecture diagram in /docs/RSS_Sentiment_Architecture.png.

-Results & Key Outcomes
-- Delivered a production-style pipeline from ingestion to ML to visualization.
-- Achieved real-time AI sentiment insights from live RSS feeds.
-- Demonstrated seamless integration across data engineering, ML, and BI layers.
+The pipeline begins with the ingestion of RSS feeds from sources such as Medium, OpenAI, and Google AI, which are queued through RabbitMQ for fault-tolerant and asynchronous processing.
+These feeds are staged in Google Cloud Storage as JSON files before being automatically loaded into Snowflake through Snowpipe.
+Within Snowflake, dbt transformations are used to clean, standardize, and enrich the data by parsing timestamps, flattening nested structures, and applying incremental model logic.
+Data quality is ensured through dbt’s built-in tests for uniqueness, null values, and referential integrity.

+Once the data is transformed and analytics-ready, machine learning models are applied using the Hugging Face Transformers framework with the DistilBERT model for sentiment classification.
+These models analyze article titles and summaries to determine whether the sentiment is positive, neutral, or negative.
+The results, along with confidence scores, are written back into Snowflake for downstream reporting and visualization.
+The final enriched tables power interactive dashboards in Looker Studio, providing near real-time visibility into AI sentiment trends, topic dynamics, and source-level insights.

+The project’s architecture integrates several cloud-native and open-source components that enable scalability, reliability, and modularity.
+RabbitMQ provides a decoupled ingestion layer, Snowpipe supports continuous and automated data loading, dbt ensures maintainable transformations, and Python enables both ETL and ML enrichment.
+The entire architecture is designed to be extensible and can easily support new data sources, transformations, or machine learning enhancements in future iterations.

+The repository includes well-organized folders for configuration, transformation, machine learning, documentation, and visualization assets.
+The configs directory contains dbt configuration files, while dbt_models holds SQL models for staging and marts layers.
+The scripts folder includes Python files such as rss_sentiment.py for basic sentiment analysis using TextBlob, rss_ml.py for advanced DistilBERT-based classification with Snowflake integration.
+Documentation assets, including the architecture diagram and project report, are stored in the docs folder, and the dashboard folder contains Looker Studio previews and screenshots.

+The pipeline demonstrates key technical capabilities across the modern data ecosystem, including automated ingestion, transformation orchestration, cloud data warehousing, machine learning integration, and visualization.
+It highlights how data engineering and machine learning can work together to extract meaningful insights from unstructured, real-world data.
+From a business perspective, this solution provides valuable visibility into how AI-related topics evolve over time and how public sentiment fluctuates across media sources.

+Future enhancements include implementing topic modeling with BERTopic or LDA to identify emerging AI subthemes, introducing anomaly detection to monitor spikes or drops in sentiment, enabling near real-time updates using Snowflake Streams and Tasks, and deploying the workflow using Airflow or GCP Composer for enterprise-scale orchestration.
+Additionally, advanced visualization layers can be developed to track keyword-level sentiment and temporal shifts more interactively.

+In summary, this project delivers a robust example of how modern data pipelines can combine ingestion, transformation, machine learning, and visualization into a unified architecture.
+It demonstrates proficiency in real-time data engineering, warehouse modeling using Snowflake and dbt, ML-based sentiment analysis with Hugging Face Transformers, and visual storytelling through Looker Studio.
+The result is a scalable, extensible framework that can serve as a strong foundation for future predictive analytics and trend monitoring in the AI domain.